yelmir/ansible/docs/docsite/rst/index.rst

 We believe simplicity is relevant to all sizes of environments, so we design for busy users of all types: developers, sysadmins, release engineers, IT managers, and everyone in between.
 Ansible is appropriate for managing all environments, from small setups with a handful of instances to enterprise environments with many thousands of instances.

-Ansible manages machines in an agent-less manner.
+Ansible manages machines in an agentless manner.
 There is never a question of how to upgrade remote daemons or the problem of not being able to manage systems because daemons are uninstalled.
 Because OpenSSH is one of the most peer-reviewed open source components, security exposure is greatly reduced.
 Ansible is decentralized--it relies on your existing OS credentials to control access to remote machines.
 If needed, Ansible can easily connect with Kerberos, LDAP, and other centralized authentication management systems.

-This documentation covers the current released version of Ansible (2.3) and also some development version features (2.4).
+This documentation covers the current released version of Ansible (2.5) and also some development version features (``devel``).
 For recent features, we note in each section the version of Ansible where the feature was added.

-Ansible, Inc. releases a new major release of Ansible approximately every two months.
+Ansible, Inc. releases a new major release of Ansible approximately every four months.
 The core application evolves somewhat conservatively, valuing simplicity in language design and setup.
 However, the community around new modules and plugins being developed and contributed moves very quickly, typically adding 20 or so new modules in each release.

 .. toctree::